Automation Platform by Marketers, for Marketers

-- Generating Leads – Marketing automation software typically includes tools to generate leads through content marketing, social media outreach and effective ad placement.
+- Generating Leads – Typically includes tools to generate leads through content marketing, social media outreach and effective ad placement.
 In addition to customizability, some platforms include tested recommendation for boosting SEO and click-through rates.

 - Nurturing Leads – Website visitors can be enticed to provide contact details so that they can be sent email newsletters or promotions with deals tailored to their online activity.
 Email tracking and triggered emails can produce customized responses depending on the recipient’s email activity to determine which messages to send to optimize lead nurturing and promote a sale.

-- Managing Leads – Marketing automation software organizes lead details and interaction histories into a searchable, filterable database, allowing for hyper-targeted campaigns.
+- Managing Leads – Organizes lead details and interaction histories into a searchable, filterable database, allowing for hyper-targeted campaigns.

-- Qualifying Leads – Marketing automation software can implement lead scoring models determined by your marketing and sales teams.
+- Qualifying Leads – Can implement lead scoring models determined by your marketing and sales teams.
 Factoring in implicit, explicit and negative criteria, the software can approximate a lead’s business value.

 - Engaging Your Audience – Companies can foster positive brand impressions with content tailored to their prospective customers’ interests.
 Effective content marketing and social media outreach cultivate personal engagement that only intermittently requires human action.

-- Analyzing Marketing Performance – Marketing automation often includes built-in analytics measuring the performance of marketing assets, such as blog posts, landing pages, calls to action, as well as overall campaigns, revenue, leads by source, and so forth.
+- Analyzing Marketing Performance – Often includes built-in analytics measuring the performance of marketing assets, such as blog posts, landing pages, calls to action, as well as overall campaigns, revenue, leads by source, and so forth.
 This granular insight allows marketers to optimize campaigns and strategy for maximum ROI.

 - Integration with Sales Automation – Integration with Sales Automation software allows marketers to hand off qualified leads for contact by the sales team when enough key criteria is fulfilled.